N Scale Layout

 N Scale Layout Description

-The clubs N-Scale layout is modular, and based on N-Trak standards.
-It is 31’ long and 49” wide.
-Digitrax DCC us used, but each of the mainlines is isolated so that DC trains can be run if a member or visitor wants to run a personal train.
-The layout is loosely based on the “Tidewater Region” of the United States from the early 1950’s up to the middle 1970’s.
+The original club N-Scale layout was modular, and based on N-Trak standards.
+It was 31’ long and 49” wide.
+Digitrax DCC is used, but each of the mainlines is isolated so that DC trains can be run if a member or visitor wants to run a personal train.
+The layout was loosely based on the “Tidewater Region” of the United States from the early 1950’s up to the middle 1970’s.
+The current layout uses many of the original N-Track modules with a significant addition including Horse Shoe Curve and Spiral Tunnels.

 Overview

-The layout was a feature at the club’s train show each year.
+The layout was a feature at the clubs train show each year.
 Members could take the layout apart or set it up in approximately two hours.
 All or part of the modules had been taken to be incorporated in other train shows in Southwest Florida.
 With the addition of street and building lighting, automatic crossing gates, and additional animation, the layout is no longer taken to shows.
-As sound units have become more available in N-Scale, the club now has four diesel and two steam locomotives with sound; this is always a hit when visitors come by our Depot.
-In the future we plan to continually upgrade our layout details.
-We are currently built out with our room space.
+Since the club was no longer taking the layout up and down for train shows it was decided to expand the layout and introduce more scenic features.

 Build History